 The University values diversity and is committed to equality of opportunities.

-The progress of the Physics department in championing good work practices that benefit all members of our physics community has been recognised by Juno Champion award from the Institute of Physics, and Athena SWAN silver award.
+The progress of the Physics department in championing good workplace practices that benefit all members of our physics community has been recognised by the Juno Champion award from the Institute of Physics, and the Athena SWAN silver award.

 Women in Physics

 The Physics Department has two active Women in Physics groups.